 I earn income in three major categories with my blog.
 I’ll run over my strategy for each of them.

 I should mention that I learned everything I know about blogging as a business from Elite Blog Academy.
 I like to give credit where credit is due.
-It’s an expensive course at $499, but was the single best investment of my life.
+It’s an expensive course but was the single best investment of my life.

 (Update: 2/22/16: Elite Blog Academy is only available to the public for 5 days out of the year, and that time is now.
 You can get Elite Blog Academy before Friday, February 26th, 2016 by clicking here.)

 (Heads up: Elite Blog Academy is only available to the public for 5 days out of the year, so unless you have almost perfect timing, you’ll need to join the waiting list here to even get an offer to take it.)

 I focus most of my sponsored post efforts on reaching out to brands that I use and love and offering a sponsored post package at a rate that’s a little lower than “industry standard” (which is highly debatable).
 That let’s me increase the “yes!” emails I get in response, and ensures that I can count on making a certain amount every month on sponsored posts while still being really picky about which brands that I’ll work with.
 I also go through each of my brand networks (places like Tapinfluence and Clever Girls) to see if there are any assignments that would be a good fit for my blog.